 Will Any of This Get Me High?

-No. Industrial Hemp lacks a potent amount of THC, the only phytocannabinoid that induces psychotropic effects in its users; this means our products are naturally non-intoxicating.
+No. Industrial Hemp lacks a potent amount of THC, the only phytocannabinoid that induces psychotropic effects in its users; this means our cbd products are naturally non-intoxicating.
 These intoxicating effects occur when THC binds with cannabinoid receptor 1, or CB1 Interestingly, CBD actually inhibits the binding of THC and CB1 receptors, thereby mitigating its intoxicating properties.
 It is this reason that commercial strains of marijuana are typically bred to have very little CBD.

 Can My Dog Have Hemp?

 Absolutely.
 Dogs also have an ECS that works the same way as ours do, and there are a variety of hemp extract products available for dogs on the market.
 Our dog tinctures contain our extremely high quality, CBD-rich, full spectrum hemp extract and they come in savory bacon and peanut butter flavors that your dog will love!
+If you’d like to read more about the specific differences in cbd oil for dogs we have an in depth article that answers a lot of questions.

 Can I Get Addicted to This?